Speeding up your Computer

 First, if you think there is nothing wrong with your PC, run the on line IOLO System Checkup. http://www.iolo.com/sm/freeapp/systemcheckup.aspx?brand=Default You will wonder how your PC is functioning at all !
 See mine below.
 But, at least it does tell you what might be wrong before trying to sell you the product.

-1. If you use Windows XP, right click My Computer on your desktop.
+1. If you use Windows XP or Windows 7, right click My Computer on your desktop.
 Click Properties at the bottom of the menu that appears, click the Advanced tab, then Performance/Settings.
-Lastly, click Adjust for best performance
+Lastly, click Adjust for best performance, rather than Appearance

-2. If you haven't got a dual processor and a lot of memory, don't run too many programs at once.
+2. If you haven't got a fast processor and a lot of memory, don't run too many programs at once.
 It's sometimes easy to forget how many programs you have open.
-If you find that your PC is becoming sluggish, check the Windows taskbar to see which programs are running.
+If you find that your PC is becoming sluggish, check the Windows taskbar (Ctl + Shift + Esc to see which programs are running under Applications.
 To speed things up, simply right-click those programs you are not using and click Close and if you don't need them, take them off the Startup.

 3. Restart More Quickly.
 Hold down the Shift key when restarting your PC.
 This will launch Windows much more quickly or just pressing Esc will cut out the memory check, which is not needed.